lucasmezuraro/marketplace_test_laravel/README.md

 ## To start this application

 ```
+compose update
 php artisan serve
-php artisan passport:install
 ```
-### Be attention, am using the official package laravel passport and for this work's we need install it before start everthing.
+### Be attention, you will need run the compose update command inside your project folder to load the dependencies of laravel.

 ## To test